rcc-uchicago/user-guide/docs/software/apps-and-envs/python.md

 Jupyter Notebook is a useful tool for python users because it provides interactive web-based computing.
 You can launch Jupyter Notebooks on Midway, open it in the browser on your local machine and have all the computation work done on Midway.
-If you want to perform heavy compute, you will need to start an interactive session (please see [Running Jobs](/midway23/midway_submitting_jobs) on how to get an interactive session) before launching Jupyter notebook otherwise you may use one of the login nodes.
+If you want to perform heavy compute, you will need to start an [interactive session](../../slurm-sinteractive.md) before launching Jupyter notebook, otherwise you may use one of the login nodes.

 The steps to launch Jupyter are as follows: